yaseenagag/tdd-resolute/README.md

       GET /api/books?page=2
         ✓ should render the next 10 books
       GET /api/books?author=phILip
-        ✓ should render the next 10 books
+        ✓ should render books with authors named "Philip" (case insensitive) GET /api/books?title=wORld
-      GET /api/books?title=wORld
-        ✓ should render the next 10 books
+        ✓ should render books with a title including "world" (case insensitive) GET /api/books?year=1953
-      GET /api/books?year=1953
-        ✓ should render the next 10 books
+        ✓ should render books published in 1953
       GET /api/books?year=1953&title=th
-        ✓ should render the next 10 books
+        ✓ should render books published in 1953 and with a title that includes the string "th" GET /api/authors
-      GET /api/authors
         ✓ should render 10 authors
       GET /api/authors?page=2